HamedFathi/Replay/README.md

 * Move the cursor in any direction and number you want.
 * Using predefined utility commands to simplify the typing process.
 * Calling commands available in VS Code e.g Format the document by `editor.action.formatDocument`.
+* Present your code perfectly with manual and automatic pause/resume cycle.

 ## Usage